RaianCenpai/UnixUtilities/README.md

 # UnixUtilities
 Contains simple utilities to be used in a command line such as wcat, wgrep, wunzip, and wzip.

-Created as a project for my Operating Systems class.
+Created as a project for Operating Systems class I was taking.

 wcat - reads a file and prints its contents.